inmanta/inmanta-core/docs/source/quickstart.rst

 The first command compiles the configuration model and does a dry run of the deployment process and lists the changes that should be made.
 The second command does the actual deployment.
-We could use a local deployment, but that means we should run impera as root and this would create permission problems when we deploy changes on the second vm.
+We could use a local deployment, but that means we should run Impera as root and this would create permission problems when we deploy changes on the second VM.

 Accessing your new Drupal install
 ---------------------------------

-Use ssh port-forwarding to forward port 80 on vm1 to your local machine, to port 2080 for example (ssh -L 2080:localhost:80 USERNAME@IP_OF_VM1).
-This allows you to surf to http://localhost:2080/
+Use SSH port-forwarding to forward port 80 on vm1 to your local machine, for example to port 2080 (ssh -L 2080:localhost:80 USERNAME@IP_OF_VM1).
+This enables you to surf to http://localhost:2080/

 .. warning::

-   Using "localhost" in the url is essential because the configuration model generates a name based virtual host that matches the name *localhost*.
+   Using "localhost" in the url is essential because the configuration model generates a name-based virtual host that matches the name *localhost*.

 On the first access the database will not have been initialised.
 Surf to http://localhost:2080/install.php